 Why it matters:

-Although CSR teams take the lead, Sustainability isn't just the responsibility of one team, it affects the entire organisation, and defending the budget becomes much easier when multiple departments see and feel the value.
+Although CSR teams take the lead, fashion sustainability isn't just the responsibility of one team, it affects the entire organisation, and defending the budget becomes much easier when multiple departments see and feel the value.

 By building internal alliances, you shift sustainability from being a “cost centre” to a strategic enabler embedded across multiple functions.